servicerocket-labs/forge-fundamentals/exercise-1.md

 ![](./img/exercise-1/forge-create-template-confluence-macro.png)

-7. After a few seconds, a new subdirectory with the name of the app will be created in the current directory.
+7. After a few seconds, a new directory with the name of the app will be created.

 ![](./img/exercise-1/forge-create-complete.png)

-8. Change to the app subdirectory to see the app files.
+8. Change to the *forge-starter-app* directory to see the app files.

 ```shell
 cd forge-starter-app